Bill submitted in Japan to recognize users of donated eggs and sperm as parents

 It calls for recognizing as the mother the woman who gives birth after receiving an egg donation from a third person, not the egg donor.

-In cases where a husband agrees to sperm donation from a third person, the bill seeks not to allow the husband to deny the legitimacy of a child born to his wife.
+In cases in which a husband agrees to sperm donation from a third person, the bill seeks not to allow the husband to deny the legitimacy of a child born to his wife.

-The bill seeks to consider the right of people to know their genetic background and recognition of surrogate delivery, which is banned in Japan, around two years after it is enacted and introduce related legislation if necessary.
+The bill seeks to consider the right of people to know their genetic background and recognition of surrogate delivery as well as the buying and selling of eggs and sperm, which is banned in Japan, around two years after it is enacted and introduce related legislation if necessary.
 To start the consideration, a cross-party group of lawmakers will be established shortly, according to Kozo Akino, Upper House Diet affairs chief of Komeito.

+The bill also does not reflect the recently increasing demand among sexual minority couples and single women who wish to have children.